micholeodon/2022_2023_AdvancedProgramming/README.md

 Notice the header!

+**Exercise 3.
+Learning Time!**

+Write a program that helps with studying.

+The user can prepare his own set of questions and correct answers in a text file.
+Each text file can contain questions from different disciplines.
+For each questions there should be only one correct answer.

+Program should:

+1. Ask user to input the name of the file to be loaded,
+1. Load selected file,
+1. Ask user how many questions to ask,
+1. Ask **randomly** chosen question from the file,
+1. Ask user to give an answer,
+1. Check whether the answer is correct.
+1. If correct: add 1 point to the total score,
+1. If incorrect: show correct answer.
+No points are added.
+1. After asking the specified number of questions the summary should be displayed.
+The summary should contain: number of asked questions, number of correct answers, percent of correct answers and (optionally) show questions that were answered incorrectly.

+**Exercise 4.
+DecisionTree Class**

+Write a program that can load data from a CSV file (e.g., iris dataset - https://gist.github.com/netj/8836201) and perform a decision tree classification.
+Functions and variables related to decision tree should be enapsulated within a separate class.

 ### MEETING nr 2 (31.03.2023)

 **Exercise 1.
 Calculator**.
 The program allows you to enter two real numbers and perform four operations: `+`, `-`, `*`, `/`, corresponding to addition, subtraction, multiplication, and division.
 The program calculates four results of all the operations performed on the two numbers specified by the user and displays them.